fmadore/IWAC-RAG/Chatbot/backend/Readme.md

 ## Running the Indexer

-The indexer script prepares the ChromaDB database by processing articles into embeddable chunks. **This must be run before querying**, as it creates the data used for identifying relevant articles.
+The indexer script prepares the ChromaDB database by processing articles into embeddable chunks.
+This is crucial for the initial retrieval step.

+**Automatic Check/Indexing on Startup (Recommended):**
+When the backend service starts (e.g., via `docker-compose up`), the `entrypoint.sh` script automatically runs `scripts/check_and_index.py`.
+This script:
+1. Waits for ChromaDB to be available.
+2. Checks if the configured collection (`COLLECTION_NAME`) exists and contains data.
+3. If the collection is empty, it automatically runs the `scripts/index_to_chroma.py` script to populate the database using the data found at `/app/data/processed/input_articles.json` (within the container).

+This means indexing usually happens automatically the first time the backend starts with an empty database.

+**Manual Indexing (Optional):**
+You might want to run the indexer manually for specific reasons (e.g., re-indexing with different parameters, using a different input file, or running outside Docker).

-**Via Docker Compose (Recommended):**
+**Via Docker Compose:**
 Make sure your input JSON file (e.g., `../data/processed/input_articles.json`) is ready.
 Run the following from the main `Chatbot` directory:
 ```bash
 docker-compose run --rm backend python app/scripts/index_to_chroma.py --input data/processed/input_articles.json --chroma-host chromadb